nakashima-hikaru/implied-vol/README.md

 ## Usage

-This crate exposes builders for computing:
+This crate exposes free functions (and optional builders) for computing:

 - the implied **Black** volatility,
 - the implied **Normal** (Bachelier) volatility,